How to offer instant payouts

 If you’re ready to get started, follow these three simple steps:

-1. Launch embedded bank accounts.
-For most tech companies, the best way to do this involves partnering with a banking-as-a-service platform that can streamline the complexities of bank relationships, compliance, and technology.
+- Launch embedded bank accounts.
+For most tech companies, the best way to do this involves partnering with a financial infrastructure company that can streamline the complexities of bank relationships, compliance, and technology.

-1. Provide instant payouts.
+- Provide instant payouts.
 At this point, you know a payment to your customer has been initiated by a reputable source.
-Rather than wait 2-5 days for the funds to land in their account, you provide them with the funds right away—either automatically, or via a button in your app.
+Rather than wait 2-5 days for the funds to land in their account, you give them fast access to the funds, either automatically or via a button in your app.

-Unit is a modern financial infrastructure platform that helps tech companies store, move, and lend money.
-To date, we’ve helped nearly 200 leading brands launch embedded banking and lending products—including instant payouts.
+Unit is a financial infrastructure, delivered as a platform for software companies that want to store, move, spend, and lend money inside of their products.
+To date, we’ve helped nearly 200 leading brands launch financial products—including instant payouts.

 Want to learn more about instant payouts?
 Ready to take the next step?
 Reach out to our sales team or start building in our sandbox.